8 Turkey Highlights That’ll Blow Your Mind

 It’s possible to do a half day trek from Karakoy to the nearby town of Oludeniz.
-We’ve been told it has spectacular views but as the temperature was in the high 30s we chose not to attempt it.
+We’ve been told it the walk has spectacular views but as the temperature was in the high 30s we chose not to attempt it.

 Instead, we bought ice-creams from a man doing business out of an abandoned building.
 It was a bit bizarre enjoying an ice-cream in an abandoned ghost town.
 But boy, it was delicious!

 A highlight of any trip to Turkey is Pamukkale the “Cotton Castle”, so named because of the travertines that look like a castle made of fluffy white cotton.